LinkedIn Video Downloader Not Working? Here’s What to Do

 • Ensure the video is publicly accessible

-• Use a reliable, regularly updated downloader
+• Use a downloader that receives regular updates

 Is It Legal to Download LinkedIn Videos?